remedialchaostheory/lights-out/README.md

 Based on an old-school game.

 Click the squares to toggle each light.
-Careful, the adjencent squares also get toggled!
+Careful, the adjacent squares also get toggled!

 ![](demo.gif)